 My husband (a former bartender post-college) likes to mix drinks for us to try.
 I’ve never really liked rum, but by now he’s smart enough to know that if he tells me what’s in a drink before I try it, I won’t drink it if I think I won’t like it.
 His method is sort of the equivalent to sneaking vegetables into kids’ meals.
 When I tried this drink, I definitely liked it!

-Dark & Stormy Cocktails are traditionally made with Gosling’s rum, ginger beer and lime juice, and is said to be the national drink of Bermuda.
-It’s usually served as a spring or summer cocktail, but it’s delicious at any time.
+Dark & Stormy Cocktails are traditionally made with Gosling’s rum and ginger beer (I like to add a little lime juice to mine), and are said to be the national drink of Bermuda.
+They’re usually served as a spring or summer cocktail, but they’re delicious at any time.
 Dark, stormy or otherwise!

 - Lime wedges for garnish